-Historically, we have not had a high volume of daily trades in our common stock on NASDAQ.
-For example, the average daily trading volume in our common stock on NASDAQ during the years ended December 31, 2017 and 2016 was approximately 950,000 and 330,000 shares per day, respectively.
-While trading volume spiked in the second half of 2017 due to the DSUVIA PDUFA decision, a more active market for our stock has only recently developed and may not be sustained.
+Historically, we have not had a high volume of daily trades in our common stock on Nasdaq.
+For example, the average daily trading volume in our common stock on Nasdaq during the year ended December 31, 2018 and December 31, 2017 was approximately 1,500,000 and 950,000 shares per day, respectively.
+Moreover, in the days leading up to the FDA decision date for DSUVIA, our stock trading volume grew significantly with over 30 million shares trading on October 10, 2018 alone.
+A more active market for our stock has only recently developed and may not be sustained.
 Our stockholders may be unable to sell their common stock at or near their asking prices, which may result in substantial losses to our investors.